Special Educational Needs & Disabilities (SEND)

 Our SEND Leadership Team

-Mrs Emma Chapman – Deputy SENDCo – Mrs Chapman works closely with pupils, families, and staff to coordinate support, monitor progress, and ensure that every child with additional needs receives the right help at the right time.
+Mrs Chapman works closely with pupils, families and staff to coordinate support, monitor progress and ensure that every child receives the right help at the right time.

 Our Commitment to Inclusion